 Hi, I’m Holly, and every day of my life I struggle with negativity.

-For as long as I can remember, even before I got sick, I have been more than just a glass half empty person.
+For as long as I can remember, even before I got sick, I’ve been more than just a glass half empty person.
 I’ve been the type of person who worries about leaving the glass somewhere it could tip over and spill, or even worse, fall off the table and break, and then not only would I have broken glass to deal with, I’d probably stand in it with bare feet, get tetanus and DIE!!!

 Yeah.
 I think you get the picture.

 Obviously, this type of personality doesn’t lend itself to dealing particularly well with a serious illness with an unpredictable prognosis.
 I am simply not one of those people who is naturally able to take everything in stride, never stops smiling, and lives their life determined to make the best of things.
 I know some of those people, and I admire them hugely, but I’m not one of them.
-I am A Worrier.
+Instead, I am A Worrier.